caroline-rodrigues/caroline-rodrigues/README.md

 # 👋  Hy, my name is Caroline Rodrigues:

-Graduated in Analysis and Development Systems, Frontend developer with 9+ years of experience in drawing, projecting and maintaining Web applications using HTML, CSS, JS, Angular, React, IONIC and others frameworks.
+Graduated in Analysis and Development Systems, Frontend developer with 9+ years of experience in drawing, projecting and maintaining Web applications using HTML, CSS, JS, Angular, React, Vue, IONIC and others frameworks.

 I am interested in interface designer, user experience, web development best practices, mobile and game creation.